 Shriners International recognizes about eleven regional Shrine Associations.
 These Associations allow individual Shrine Chapters to join together for fun, fellowship, and camaraderie.
 It also allows Shriners an opportunity to share ideas on how to improve Shrinedom in their areas.
 At many of the Association conventions, Shrine Chapter Units compete against one another for who is the best, Chanters, Bands, Clowns, Motorized Units, Pipes & Drums, Foot Patrols, Horse Units, etc.

-Today the Midwest Shrine Association has fourteen member Shrine Chapters from the States of Iowa, Minnesota, North and South Dakota, Wisconsin and Michigan as well as chapters from the Canadian Providence of Saskatchewan and Manitoba.
-These fourteen chapters have a combined membership of about 20,000 Shriners.
+Today the Midwest Shrine Association has fifteen member Shrine Chapters from the States of Iowa, Minnesota, North and South Dakota, Wisconsin and Michigan as well as chapters from the Canadian Providence of Saskatchewan and Manitoba.
+These fifteen chapters have a combined membership of about 14,000 Shriners.